mdsol/hale/README.md

 The reserved "_meta" property is OPTIONAL.

 It is an object whose properties provide information about the resource or resource attributes.
-The values must be a jalid JSON object.
+The values must be a valid JSON object.
 Defining a _meta attribute automatically defines a document *Class* Object.

 ### _links